 1.4 RE IMAGINING THE FARM AND COMMUNITY FOREST STORY IN THE MEKONG (2000-2022)

 I love the gentle rural communities of Cambodia and Laos who hug the mighty Mekong River.
 I was happy to help on technical land issues.
-But the “land economics “angle (land access) always haunt the technical analysis.
-This somehow guided our study of farm and forestry sector concerns and capacity building approaches for concerned institutions e.g., Ministries of Agriculture and Forests) as well as local governments and NGOs.
+But the “land economics “angle (land access) always haunt the technical analysis. …This somehow guided our study of farm and forestry sector concerns and capacity building approaches for concerned institutions e.g., Ministries of Agriculture and Forests) as well as local governments and NGOs in the region.

-Ideas that concerned us … inspired us (2000-2023)
+Ideas that concerned us … inspired us (2000-2022)

-• Both countries are blessed by the mighty Mekong River.
+Both countries are blessed by the mighty Mekong River.

-• Many farming communities are naturally also forest- custodians
+Many farming communities are naturally also forest- custodians

-• Steady progress in mainstreaming Community Forestry led and the increased role of local authorities
+There seems to be steady progress in mainstreaming Community Forestry led and the increased role of local authorities

 Remarkable Communities / Pioneering Communities

-• mountain ethnic farmers of Northern Sayaboury, Xieng Khouang, and Savanakhet Lao PDR
+Mountain ethnic farmers of Northern Sayaboury, Xieng Khouang, and Savanakhet, Lao PDR

 Catalytic projects that helped study and model the way

-• IFAD – ICRAF Technical and Institutional Innovations Project,
+IFAD – ICRAF Technical and Institutional Innovations Project,

-• UNDP SLM Cambodia Project,
+UNDP SLM Cambodia Project,

-• Community Forestry Projects of RECOFTC; OXFAM GB; Civis Mudi; ASEAN – SDC; and NTFP EP respectively
+Community Forestry Projects of RECOFTC; OXFAM GB; Civis Mudi; ASEAN – SDC; and NTFP EP respectively

-• GEF UNDP Prek Thnout Watershed project
+GEF UNDP COWES Prek Thnout Watershed project

-• IUCN Biodiversity Planning Project, and UNDP Agri CCA project in Lao PDR,
+IUCN Biodiversity Planning Project, and UNDP Agri CCA project in Lao PDR,

-• USAID RDMA Biodiversity Review and UNDP Asia Pacific Ecosystems and Biodiversity review
+USAID RDMA Biodiversity Review and UNDP Asia Pacific Ecosystems and Biodiversity review

 My field notes

 Cambodia map showing infertile soils – Many parts of Cambodia have fertility issues.
-Part of our involvement was to help the Min of Agriculture develop the Sustainable land management strategy to address this through an interdisciplinary landscape-based approach.
+Part of our involvement was to help the Min of Agriculture develop the Sustainable land management strategy to address, this through an interdisciplinary landscape-based approach.

 In many parts of Cambodia 3 converging factors define the land management concerns (soil erosion, inherent soil fertility issues and climate change.
 Part of our involvement was to help the main of Agriculture develop the Sustainable land management strategy to address this through an interdisciplinary landscape based approach.